suetanvil/udeck/README.txt

 ============

 Deck requires a fairly recent version of Perl and a Unixish operating environment.
-I used perl 5.10.0 on Fedora Linux.
+I used perl 5.10.0 on Fedora and Ubuntu Linux.
 Cygwin users should be careful to ensure that input files do not have DOS-style line endings.

 Note that I have not tested Deck on any platform other than my own.